XcodeReleasesOrg/xcodereleases.com/index.md

 All downloads are hosted by Apple.
 Links on this site take you directly to Apple's download pages.

 This is not an official Apple website.
-[Please consider donating](https://paypal.me/XcodeReleases) to help maintain it.
+[Please consider supporting this project on OpenCollective](https://opencollective.com/xcodereleases).

 Stay up-to-date via our [JSON API]({{ site.url }}/data.json), [RSS feed]({{ site.url }}/api/all.rss), and [Mastodon account](https://techhub.social/@xcodereleases).